A colored sl(N)-homology for links in S^3: Invariance under Fork Sliding

 \subsection{Relating the differential maps of $\hat{C}(D_{1,0}^\pm)$ and $\hat{C}(D_{1,1}^\pm)$}

-Consider the diagram in Figure \ref{relating-D-0-1-fig1}, where $\hat{f}_k$ and $\hat{g}_k$ are defined in Figure \ref{fork-special-decomp-iv-fig5} and the vertical morphisms are induced by the apparent local changes of MOY graphs.
+First, consider the diagram in Figure \ref{relating-D-0-1-fig1}, where $\hat{f}_k$ and $\hat{g}_k$ are the diagonal morphisms in Figure \ref{fork-special-decomp-iv-fig5} and the vertical morphisms are induced by the apparent local changes of MOY graphs.
 Note that $\hat{f}_k$ and $\hat{g}_k$ act on the right side of the MOY graphs only, and the vertical morphisms act on the left side only.
 So each square in the Figure \ref{relating-D-0-1-fig1} commutes in both directions up to homotopy and scaling.
 Thus, we have the following lemma.

 \begin{lemma} In Figure \ref{relating-D-0-1-fig1}, we have $\hat{f}_k \circ (\chi^1\otimes \chi^1) \circ \phi_1 \approx (\chi^1\otimes \chi^1) \circ \phi_1 \circ \hat{f}_k$ and $\hat{g}_k \circ \overline{\phi}_1 \circ (\chi^0\otimes \chi^0) \approx \overline{\phi}_1 \circ (\chi^0\otimes \chi^0) \circ \hat{g}_k$. \end{lemma}